frnsys/port.py/README.md

 - `.build` - this is where your compiled posts are stored.
 This folder is destroyed every build, so don't store anything important there.
 - `assets` - this is where your static files will be served from.
 So for example you could place `my_image.png` in this folder and then in your posts you could refer to `/assets/my_image.png`.
 - `default_category` - this is the default category folder.
 You can rename this or replace it.
+- `pages` - this is where you can put non-post/non-category pages, also as markdown.
+For example, an "About" page.

-`port` treats any folder in this directory (except for the `.build` and `assets` folders) as a "category".
+`port` treats any folder in this directory (except for the `.build`, `assets`, and `pages` folders) as a "category".

-Within each folder/category, you can write posts as markdown documents (with the `.md` extension).
+Within each folder/category, including the `pages` folder, you can write posts as markdown documents (with the `.md` extension).

 When you've added or edited documents, you need to re-build the site: